bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 ---
 title: Horizontal and vertical pod autoscaling demo

-slug: horizontal-and-vertical-autoscaling-demo
+slug: horizontal-and-vertical-pod-autoscaling-demo

-description: Outlines the process for using a horizontal and vertical pod autoscaler together.
+description: This demonstration of OpenShift's Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) is intended to help you build a correctly resourced application.
+It illustrates how a VPA can be used to get resource recommendations without applying them.
+Then, these resource recommendations can be manually applied while a HPA runs to scale the number of pods based on load.

-keywords: openshift, resiliency, design, 12-factor, available, deployable, recoverable, resource, community support, tools, examples
+keywords: Horizontal Pod Autoscaler, HPA, Vertical Pod Autoscaler, VPA, openshift, resiliency, design, 12-factor, available, deployable, recoverable, resource, community support, tools, examples

-page_purpose: This demo illustrates how a VPA can be used to get resource recommendations without applying them, and then these resource recommendations can be manually applied while a HPA runs in order to scale the number of pods based on load.
+page_purpose: Demo how a VPA can be used to get resource recommendations without applying them.
+Manually apply resource recommendations while a HPA runs to scale the number of pods based on load.

 audience: developer, technical lead, product owner

-author: Tetsuya Morikawa
+author: Tatsuya Morikawa

 content_owner: Olena Mitovska

-sort_order:
+sort_order: 8

 ---
 # Horizontal and vertical pod autoscaling demo

+This demonstration of OpenShift's Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) is intended to help you build [a correctly resourced application](https://beta-docs.developer.gov.bc.ca/app-resiliency-guidelines/#a-correctly-resourced-application).
+It illustrates how a VPA can be used to get resource recommendations without applying them.
+Then, these resource recommendations can be manually applied while a HPA runs to scale the number of pods based on load.

 ## On this page:
 - [Horizontal Pod Autoscaler](#horizontal-pod-autoscaler)